Skip to Content

 But after a winter of less riding or different activity, the body may not be fully ready.

-Mountain biking places repeated stress on the knees, especially during climbs, descents, standing efforts and quick changes in terrain.
+As mountain biking season returns to Colorado, many riders head back to the trails before their bodies are ready for the demands of climbing, descending and uneven terrain.
 If strength, flexibility and endurance are not where they need to be, the knees can end up taking on more strain than they are ready for.

-According to Dr. Sean Baran, sports medicine expert with Western Orthopaedics in Denver, spring is a common time for knee pain and overuse problems to show up in active patients.
+Dr. Sean Baran, a sports medicine specialist with Western Orthopaedics — a part of HCA HealthONE — said spring is a common time for knee pain and overuse injuries to appear in active patients.

 Common mistakes riders make